Real-time location systems (RTLS) systems are everywhere, and yet most people either don’t know about them or have only heard of them in passing.

 When you lose track of inventory, it’s easier to make mistakes that compound over time.
 Tracking wheelchairs allows every user or hospital administrator to know exactly how much inventory they have available at any given time, which helps keep systems organized and efficient.
-And it helps administrators allocate inventory efficiently, while knowing exactly which equipment is needed at any given time.
+And it helps administrators allocate inventory efficiently while knowing exactly which equipment is needed at any given time.

 13. IV Pumps Tracking

-Another way RTLS benefits hospitals, beyond helping track wheelchairs, is measuring the location of expensive medical equipment.
+Another way RTLS benefits hospitals, beyond helping track wheelchairs, is by measuring the location of expensive medical equipment.